Piriformis Syndrome

 References

-- Manske RC, Prohaska D. Use of diagnostic musculoskeletal ultrasound in the evaluation of piriformis syndrome.
+- Manske RC, Prohaska D. Use of diagnostic musculoskeletal ultrasound in the evaluation of piriformis syndrome: a review for rehabilitation providers.
 Int J Sports Phys Ther.
 2024.